 Transfer the stuffing mixture to a prepared casserole dish.

 Bake the stuffing until the top is slightly browned and crispy.
-Serve it next to your favorite Thanksgiving sides and enjoy!
+Serve and enjoy!

-- Mashed potatoes – Make your mashed potatoes up to 3 days ahead.
+- Mashed potatoes – Make your mashed potatoes (my go to mashed potatoes recipe) up to 3 days ahead.
 Keep them in the fridge until you’re ready to add them to the stuffing mixture.

 - Breadcrumbs – Tear the bread into chunks and let them sit out, uncovered, in a bowl the night before making the stuffing.